Freskoko/INF161_H23/project/README.md

 <p>
 Values above 65 in **Vindkast** are considered malformed </p>
-0 values are considered NaN.
-So no difference.
+506 values are considered NaN.

 Over 65m/s is not realistic for norway, as the highest value ever recorded was 64,7m/s